ibm-cloud-docs/watsonxdata/sync_optimizer_verify.md

 1. Install and activate **Query Optimizer** in {{site.data.keyword.lakehouse_short}}.
 See [Activating Query Optimizer Manager](/docs/watsonxdata?topic=watsonxdata-install_optimizer).
 1. Names of catalogs and schemas for the tables being synced must be known.
 1. The expected number of tables within each schema must be known.
+1. Run the following command `select count (*) from catalog.schema.table;` and record the table properties (such as number of rows) for comparison in Step 5.
 1. If the session parameter `is_query_rewriter_plugin_enabled` is set to `false`, you will not be able to execute the `ExecuteWxdQueryOptimizer` commands.

 ## Procedure